Basic science or clinical research articles that meet any of the following criteria are suitable for submission:

 4. Review articles that critically evaluate and identify problems in established norms and offer possible solutions to the problem.

-5. Commentaries on articles that had been published in this journal.
+6. Commentaries on articles that had been published in this journal.
 To promote unbiased scientific discussion, the commentaries section is an opportunity for those who disagree with the controversial findings or views that had been published in this journal.
 These should be well-thought-out, well-referenced criticism of the article in question, not a personal attack on the authors.
-The word limit should be between 500 and 600.
 These will undergo independent peer review and sent to the author for correspondence of the article that is being criticised.
 After exchange between the authors through the editorial support staff, the commentary along with the response of the authors will be published.
 For pragmatic reasons, only one commentary per article will be published.
 For others, if necessary, a separate online platform for open discussion will be considered.
-Before writing a commentary, please contact email@example.com.
+Before writing a commentary, please contact firstname.lastname@example.org.